BeechatNetworkSystemsLtd/BeechatVault/README.md

-# Beechat Vault Tag
+# Beechat Vault
-## _OSHW NFC-based cold wallet, to store private keys and other sensitive data_
+## _OSHW NFC tag-based cold wallet, to store private keys and other sensitive data_

 ![BNSLTD](https://beechat.network/wp-content/uploads/2021/02/powered-by-1.png)
 ![License](https://img.shields.io/badge/License-GPLv2-blue)

 ## Introduction

-Beechat Vault is an NFC tag consisting of:
+Beechat Vault tag is an NFC tag consisting of:
 * High efficiency multi-layer custom NFC 13.56 MHz antenna,
 * M24SR64-Y ST-Microelectronics IC,
 * Super small 5x5 mm size.

-The idea arose as we needed a low-cost way to store many private keys.
+The idea arose as we needed a low-cost way to store many private keys, securely.
 Our post-quantum private keys are very large (>1KiB) so we couldn't use common tags on the market (such as NTAG213).

 [Access Beechat Vault datasheet]()